Logan (film): Cast

 The surgical head of Transigen, whose father was killed by Logan during his escape from the Weapon X Headquarters at Alkali Lake.
 On the character of Rice, Mangold stated, "He's the puppet master behind Pierce and the Reavers, and has a much larger role in the sense that he's actually the kind of brilliant mind that is trying to grow mutants."

 Eriq La Salle, Elise Neal, and Elizabeth Rodriguez appear as Will Munson, Kathryn Munson, and Gabriela, respectively.
 Doris Morgado, David Kallaway, Han Soto, Jason Genao, Krzysztof Soszynski, and Alison Fernandez appear as Maria, Rhodes, Valet, Rictor, Mohawk, and Delilah, respectively.
-In the commentary to X-Men: Apocalypse, director Bryan Singer had stated that his film's post-credits scene would directly connect with the on-screen debut of X-Men antagonist Mister Sinister in Logan.
-In January 2017, Mangold stated that the character – a genetic manipulator and surgeon – would not appear in this film.
-However, the DNA from several mutants, including Logan, in that film was used to create the clones that are seen in this film.
+In the commentary to X-Men: Apocalypse, director Bryan Singer had stated that his film's post-credits scene would directly connect with the on-screen debut of X-Men antagonist Mister Sinister in the third, then untitled Wolverine movie.
+In January 2017, Mangold stated that the character Mr. Sinister would not appear in his film.